‘The Walking Dead’ Producer Says Alexandria Will Be Heroes In Season 7B

 — Ricky Wayne (@RealRickyWayne) February 10, 2017

-So when Scott Gimple sat down and spoke with TV Line, what he had to say made much more sense in regards to Season 7B of The Walking Dead.
+So when Scott Gimple sat down and spoke with TV Line, what he had to say made much more sense in regard to Season 7B of The Walking Dead.

 “I always knew that these characters and the audience would have to go through something hard, but they’re all heroes,” Scott Gimple told TV Line.
 “Even the audience is heroes.
 They’re going through the journey, too, and I want them to be able to feel that energy about being able to do something finally, too.”